donguree/hal-libs-header/documentation_mo/source/security/sstr.rst

 -------------------
 .. image:: resource/provisioning_key_data_which_is_stored_in_TEE.PNG

-| TV will read the key from the sedata when tv turns on first time
+| TV will read the key from the sedata when tv turns on first time.

-| The keys included in the sedata are pre-encrypted key data, which can be decrypted in SeStore TA or DRM TA
+| The keys included in the sedata are pre-encrypted key data, which can be decrypted in SeStore TA or DRM TA.

 | The pre-encryption key is delivered via HAL_SSTR_MakeSecureData, and the parameter of key type is key id when the function is called.